 These constructs replace existing constructs with the aim of making the language safer and simpler to use, and to promote uniformity in code style.

-- Given Clauses replace implicit parameters, avoiding their ambiguities.
+- Using clauses replace implicit parameters, avoiding their ambiguities.

 - Export clauses provide a simple and general way to express aggregation, which can replace the previous facade pattern of package objects inheriting from classes.